-This course covers all essential distillation concepts likely to be faced by process support, operations, and design engineering personnel.
-It covers vapor liquid equilibrium, process design, column operation, and simulation issues, along with specification and selection of hardware.
+This online course covers essential distillation concepts likely to be faced by process support, operations, and process design engineering personnel.
+Along with a review of vapor liquid equilibrium, this course covers process design, column operation and simulation issues.
+In addition, you will also learn about specification and selection of the appropriate distillation hardware.

-- Fundamentals: Vapor Liquid Equilibrium and Stages and Transfer Units
+- Fundamentals: Vapor Liquid Equilibrium, Stages and Transfer Units

-- Practice: General Column Design, Tray Column Design, Packed Column Design, Other Devices, and Efficiency
+- Practice: General Column Design, Tray Column Design, Packed Column Design, Other Devices, and methods for predicting Efficiency

-- Advanced Topics: Scale Up, Start-up & Troubleshooting, and Enhanced Distillation.
+- Other Topics: Scale Up, Start-up & Troubleshooting, and Enhanced Distillation.

-You should attend if you are an engineer or chemist who must troubleshoot and solve difficult distillation problems in the plant, or conceptualize difficult distillation problems in the engineering office or laboratory.
-Ideal for both veterans and those with only a few years’ experience, the course addresses all essential distillation concepts and is especially beneficial to process support, operations, and design engineers.
+Engineers or others who must troubleshoot and solve difficult distillation problems in the plant, or conceptualize difficult distillation problems in the engineering office or laboratory.
+Ideal for both veterans and those with only a few years’ experience, the course addresses essential distillation concepts and is especially beneficial to process support, operations, and process design engineers.

 |AIChE Grad Student Members||$447.50|